ProdigySim/sourcemod-gamedata-verifier/README.md

 This is a deno program that will take a dll and a SourceMod Gamedata and search for all of the sigs in it.

+Currently only supports windows signatures, and only byte strings (no symbols/labels).

 ## Usage
 For now, just: